Thyroid RFA & Thyroid Ablation CPT® Code for Insurance Reimbursement

 It’s now easier than ever to expand your service offerings and improve patient outcomes with radiofrequency ablation.
 Connect with us for reimbursement support or to learn how to implement thyroid RFA into your clinical practice.

-What Is the CPT ® code for Thyroid Ablation?
+What are the CPT ® codes for Thyroid Ablation?

-Ablation of 1 or more thyroid nodule(s), one lobe or the isthmus, percutaneous, including imaging guidance, radiofrequency.
+60660 Ablation of 1 or more thyroid nodule(s), one lobe or the isthmus, percutaneous, including imaging guidance, radiofrequency

-Ablation of 1 or more thyroid nodule(s), additional lobe, percutaneous, including imaging guidance, radiofrequency.
+60661 Ablation of 1 or more thyroid nodule(s), additional lobe, percutaneous, including imaging guidance, radiofrequency (List separately in addition to code for primary procedure)

 STARmed goes above and beyond to provide clinicians with the support they need to implement RFA into their practice.
 We’re eager to help physicians and patients navigate the insurance process through our STAR Support Program.
 You can also contact us with questions by calling 323-692-0028.